 Delicious Gluten-Free Pumpkin Spice Donuts that are soft, lightly sweetened with maple syrup and baked, not fried, for the perfect fall treat!
 Loaded with warm spices and coated with cinnamon and sugar!

-You all absolutely LOVED my strawberry banana donuts so I wanted to share another version that would be perfect for fall!
+You all absolutely LOVED my strawberry banana donut recipe so I wanted to share another version that would be perfect for fall!
 No butter or oil used in these donuts and they are naturally sweetened with maple syrup, a splash of vanilla and delicious warm spices.
 Then to make these even tastier, the donuts are coated in cinnamon and cane sugar.
 I mean so. dang. good.
+Soft and fluffy texture that come out perfect every time.
+Enjoy them for breakfast or dessert!

 Here’s What You’ll Need